The elaborate signs and symbols found at various locations in the Uinta Mountains have long been a mystery to me.

 Some may say that the symbol above is far too subtle to be a symbol at all.

-In my research I have learned from reliable sources that symbols sometimes appear
+In my research I have learned from reliable sources that symbols sometimes

 very subtle, even almost imperceptible, and may still hold great significance.